MadeleineMcDougall/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Madeleine McDougall is a graduate student of Carleton University's M.A.
-She is currently employed as a teaching asisstant with the Carleton and as a Heritage Specialist with the City of Ottawa.
+Madeleine McDougall is a graduate student in Carleton University's History M.A. program.
+She is currently employed as a Teaching Asisstant with the Carleton and as a Heritage Specialist with the City of Ottawa.